mkdocs/mkdocs-click/README.md

 By default, `mkdocs-click` generates Markdown headers starting at `<h1>` for the root command section.
 This is generally what you want when the documentation should fill the entire page.

 If you are inserting documentation within other Markdown content, you can set the `:depth:` option to tweak the initial header level.
+Note that this applies even if you are just adding a heading.

 By default it is set to `0`, i.e. headers start at `<h1>`.
 If set to `1`, headers will start at `<h2>`, and so on.
+Note that if you insert your own first level heading and leave depth at its default value of 0, the page will have multiple `<h1>` tags, which is not compatible with themes that generate page-internal menus such as the ReadTheDocs and mkdocs-material themes.

 ## Reference